paymill/paymill-documentation/guides/sofort/transactions.html.md

 - `client`: **PAYMILL client ID** (e.g. "client_88a388d9dd48f86c3136").
 A new **Transaction** will create a new **Payment**.
 If you specify a **Client**, the new **Payment** will be attached to it.
 - `billing_address[phone]` : The telephone number of the customer

-You can choose to provide the checksum with these values, they will be displayed in the transaction details in your Merchant Centre.
+These values will be displayed in the transaction details in your Merchant Centre.
-It is possible to create the Sofort transaction without these values.

 Example checksum parameters for a Sofort transaction: